thegaussians/semantic-segmentation/README.md

 # News
- This project is under construction(much more functionalities to be added), but you can use the avialable fucntions.
+ This project is under construction(much more functionalities to be added), but you can use the available fucntions.